KiteBoarder/ThriftByExample/README.md

 <br/>
 <br/>
 ==================================================<br/>
+# Manual steps
-More details to how to create files manually, generate pom file, etc.
+Details how to how to create this project manually, generate pom file, etc (ie not using git clone to copy this repository).
 ```
 mvn archetype:generate -DgroupId=tutorial -DartifactId=thriftDemo \
 -DarchetypeArtifactId=maven-archetype-quickstart \